-- (1) Seminar papers and other written work are intended for students to demonstrate their expertise in working on selected problems using specialist literature and other materials within a limited period of time.
+(1) Seminar papers and other written work are intended for students to demonstrate their expertise in working on selected problems using specialist literature and other materials within a limited period of time.
 They are also intended to determine if the student understands the fundamental techniques of academic work.
 Where indicated in the module description, seminar papers and other written work include a demonstration of the student's ability to coherently present and discuss their findings (seminar paper, including presentation).
-Other written work includes course work and reports. - (2) Sec.
-6(2) applies equally to seminar papers and other written tasks.
+Other equivalent written papers, namely course work, reports, term and semester papers, are considered equivalent to seminar papers.

-(3) Seminar papers and other written work must not require more than 90 hours.
+- (2) Sec.
+6(2) applies equally to seminar papers and other written tasks. - (3) Seminar papers and other written work must not require more than 90 hours.
 The specific scope of the work is defined in the module description.
 The deadline for submission is set down in the task assignment.